Kaizouku14/Kaizouku14/README.md

 ## About Me

-I'm currently a second-year student at Bulacan State University Sarmiento Campus.
+I'm currently a third-year student at Bulacan State University Sarmiento Campus.
 My journey into the world of technology began with a deep curiosity and a desire to create impactful solutions.
 I'm constantly exploring new technologies and striving to expand my skills.

 ## Projects